simontran1/syllabus-reader/README.md

 Syllabus reader is a web app that helps you find deadlines in your syllabus to quickly convert them into an ICS file for your digitial calendar of choice.

-This web app is based on FastAPI, and OpenCV.
+This web app is based on Flask and OpenCV.

 ![](images/logo.png)